Raid on Koiari: Background

-On 1 November 1943, US forces had landed around Cape Torokina as part of the Allied advance north through the Solomon Islands towards the Japanese strong hold around Rabaul, on New Britain, as part of Operation Cartwheel.
-After establishing a perimeter around the beachhead, the US commander, Major General Roy Geiger, decided to expand the perimeter to include a ridge of hills 2000 yd away, ordered an eastward advance towards the Torokina River, aimed at establishing a series of defense lines.
+On 1 November 1943, US forces had landed around Cape Torokina as part of the Allied advance north through the Solomon Islands towards the Japanese strong hold around Rabaul on New Britain, as part of Operation Cartwheel.
+After establishing a perimeter around the beachhead, the US commander, Major General Roy Geiger, decided to expand the perimeter to include a ridge of hills 2000 yd away and ordered an eastward advance towards the Torokina River, aimed at establishing a series of defense lines.

 Following the Battle of Piva Forks, which had secured defense line "Easy", further plans were formulated.
 Soldiers from the 37th Infantry Division would advance to defense line "How", while the 3rd Marine Division was to secure inland defense line codenamed "Fox".
 The Marines' advance was to proceed on 26 November.
 In order to protect the general advance from any surprise Japanese attack on the right flank, and to cut off Japanese reinforcements, Geiger planned a raid at Koiari ("Napoi" in Japanese sources), 10 mi down the coast from Cape Torokina, to detect enemy troop movements, destroy enemy supply dumps and disrupt their line of communications.
 The raiders were to harass enemy units as far inland as the East–West trail but avoid any decisive engagement with major Japanese forces.

 The 1st Parachute Battalion, 1st Marine Parachute Regiment, under the command of Major Richard Fagan, which had just arrived from Vella Lavella, was assigned to be the main force, with 'M' Company of the 3rd Marine Raider Battalion and a forward observer team from the 12th Marine Regiment attached.
-However, due to delays the raid was put back until the 29 November.
-Covering fire for the landing, which had been planned to be provided by destroyers, was now not available due to orders previously issued.
+However, the raid was delayed until the 29 November.
+Covering fire for the landing, which had been planned to be provided by destroyers, was not available.
 A preliminary reconnaissance landing was undertaken in darkness on 27 November and reported no enemy activity in the area.
 A boat reconnoitered the beach landing site prior to the landing on 28 November and also reported no enemy activity.

 The Japanese troops defending the area were from Lieutenant General Masatane Kanda's 6th Division, with the infantry forming a detachment known as the Iwasa Detachment under the command of Major General Shun Iwasa.